Key updates to Retailer Terms and Conditions

 - Where a Retailer receives a notice from Solar Victoria under clause 42, the Retailer may, within 14 days, provide Solar Victoria with written reasons as to why the Retailer considers that the Breach has not occurred (or has not occurred as stated by Solar Victoria).

-- At the expiry of the 14 day period referred to in clause 43, Solar Victoria may by notice in writing to the Retailer take any of the actions referred to in clause 42.
+- At the expiry of the 14 day notice period referred to in clause 43, Solar Victoria may by notice in writing to the Retailer take any of the actions referred to in clause 42 in respect of the Program, or if the Retailer participates in more than one Program, the Programs.
 Solar Victoria must take into account any submission of the Retailer given under clause 43 prior to taking any action.

-- Notwithstanding the above, Solar Victoria may by notice in writing immediately suspend a Retailer’s participation in the Program for a specified period where Solar Victoria reasonably believes that:
+- Notwithstanding the above, Solar Victoria may by notice in writing immediately suspend a Retailer’s participation in a Program for a specified period where Solar Victoria reasonably believes that:

 - any conduct of the Retailer (whether or not a Breach) has or may result in any risk to human safety;